brecke/resume/README.md

 I'm a driven software engineer and an open science / data / source enthusiast, living in Coimbra, Portugal.

 I am a full-stack software engineer and tech lead who loves crafting software projects using open source.
 Besides programming I like experimenting with technology stacks (mostly backend, not as much frontend), mentoring and managing agile teams.
-I also do some devops work, mostly docker orchestration for development, deployment and continuous integration purposes.

 I also try to make time for pet projects regularly for solving small daily problems and general experimenting and learning.